Snesnopic/chisel/README.md

 ## How it works

 `chisel` scans the input file(s) to understand their actual format.
-On Windows, detection is currently based on file extensions, while on Linux and macOS it relies on `libmagic` for accurate MIME type detection.
 If a relevant `Processor` is found for the input, the file goes through a pipeline with 3 phases:

 **Phase 1: Extraction & discovery**
 The system identifies files whose compatible `Processor`s are flagged as containers.
 This includes traditional archives (like ZIP or Tar), PDF documents, and even audio files (like MP3 or FLAC) that contain embedded cover art within their ID3/APE tags.
 These internal files are extracted to a temporary location and exposed to the pipeline recursively.
 This means `chisel` is perfectly capable of compressing an image inside a ZIP archive, inside another ZIP archive.